rukh-debug/droidypaste/README.md

 4. Push to the branch
 5. Create a Pull Request

+# TODO

+- [] Share intent integration (files, text can be shared through other app)
+- [] Page dedicated for Listing all endpoints & deleting endpoints
+- [] Usable without authtoken
+- [] Release on fdroid store

 ## License

 MIT License - see LICENSE file for details